stef/libopaque/python/README.md

 opaque.UserAuth(ctx, auth, infos)
 ```

+ - `auth` comes from the user running the previous step.
  - `ctx` contains sensitive data and should be disposed securely after usage in this step.
  - `infos` is an optional App_Infos structure.